Karma-X-Inc/TimeCapsule/README.md

 # TimeCapsule
-TimeCapsule is a tool designed to securely transmit passphrases to Bitcoin wallets and other sensitive accounts using time-lock puzzles.
+TimeCapsule is a tool designed to securely store passphrases to Bitcoin wallets and other sensitive accounts using time-lock puzzles.
 This tool ensures that passphrases are accessible only after a predetermined period, providing a secure method for inheritance and delayed access to digital assets.

 ## Features